 ALABAMA

-Other provisions of None.

-note

-DIH or DDRD No.

-provision in state law

-Classification of N/A
+Classification of DIH/DDRD offense N/A

-DIH/DDRD offense

-Circumstance(s) when N/A
+Circumstance(s) when DIH/DRDD applies N/A

-DIH/DRDD applies

-Affirmative defense of N/A
+Affirmative defense of DIH/DDRD offense N/A

-DIH/DDRD offense

-ALASKA Statute(s) • AS § 11.71.311 (Good Samaritan protections). • AS § 12.55.155(d)(19) (mitigating factors in sentencing).
+ALASKA Statute(s) AS § 11.71.311 (Good Samaritan protections). • AS § 12.55.155(d)(19) (mitigating factors in sentencing).
 Initial effective date(s) October 8, 2014 and September 8, 2008, respectively.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who in good faith sought medical or law enforcement for GS protection assistance for another person who he or she reasonably believed was experiencing a drug overdose. • Person experiencing a drug overdose who sought medical assistance.
+Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person who in good faith sought medical or law enforcement assistance for another person who he or she reasonably believed was experiencing a drug overdose.
+Person experiencing a drug overdose who sought medical assistance.
 The law defines the phrase "drug overdose" as involving a controlled substance-induced event.
-Protection as to An eligible person may not be prosecuted for: controlled substance • Certain misconduct involving a controlled substance in the possession crimes fourth degree (AS § 11.71.040(a)(3), (4), or (12)); • Certain misconduct involving a controlled substance in the fifth degree (AS § 11.71.050(a)(4) or (5)); or • Certain misconduct involving a controlled substance in the sixth degree (AS § 11.71.060(a)(1) or (2)).
-Protection as to drug None (possession of drug paraphernalia is not a crime in Alaska). paraphernalia crimes Protection as to other None. crimes/violations

-ALASKA Requirement(s) for the protection to apply Evidence supporting the prosecution for the offense was obtained or discovered as a result of the person seeking medical or law enforcement assistance.
+Protection as to An eligible person may not be prosecuted for: controlled substance possession crimes • Certain misconduct involving a controlled substance in the fourth degree (AS § 11.71.040(a)(3), (4), or (12)); • Certain misconduct involving a controlled substance in the fifth degree (AS § 11.71.050(a)(4) or (5)); or • Certain misconduct involving a controlled substance in the sixth degree (AS § 11.71.060(a)(1) or (2)).
+Protection as to drug paraphernalia crimes None (possession of drug paraphernalia is not a crime in Alaska).
+Protection as to other crimes/violations None.
+Requirement(s) for the protection to apply Evidence supporting the prosecution for the offense was obtained or discovered as a result of the person seeking medical or law enforcement assistance.
 Person cooperated with medical or law enforcement personnel, including by providing identification.
 Person seeking assistance for another remained at the scene until help arrived.
 Exception(s) to protection None.
 Reporting overdose a mitigating factor in sentencing Yes.
 Offenses subject to mitigation Offenses related to controlled substances.
 Circumstance(s) when mitigation applies Defendant sought medical assistance for another person who was experiencing a drug overdose contemporaneously with the commission of the offense.
 Other provisions of note None.

+ALASKA

+DIH or DDRD AS § 11.41.120(a)(3) (effective June 3, 2006).

+provision in state law

+Classification of Manslaughter.

+DIH/DDRD offense

-DIH or DDRD provision in state law AS § 11.41.120(a)(3) (effective June 3, 2006).
-Classification of DIH/DDRD offense Manslaughter.
-Circumstance(s) when DIH/DRDD applies Person knowingly manufactures or delivers a controlled substance in violation of AS §§ 11.71.010 to 11.71.030 or § 11.71.040(a)(1), and a person dies as a direct result of ingestion of the controlled substance.
-Affirmative defense of DIH/DDRD offense None.
+Circumstance(s) when Person knowingly manufactures or delivers a controlled substance

+DIH/DRDD applies in violation of AS §§ 11.71.010 to 11.71.030 or § 11.71.040(a)(1),

+and a person dies as a direct result of ingestion of the controlled

+substance.

+Affirmative defense of None.

+DIH/DDRD offense